 Strategic Direction 7.
-Coordinate the implementation of the CEPF investment strategy in the hotspot through a Regional Implementation Team

-CEPF will support a Regional Implementation Team to convert its strategy into a cohesive portfolio of grants that exceeds in impact the sum of its parts.
-The Regional Implementation Team will consist of one or more civil society organizations active in the Cerrado.
-It will be selected by CEPF according to approved terms of reference, , following a competitive process and selection criteria available at www.cepf.net.
+Coordinate the implementation of the CEPF investment strategy in the hotspot through a Regional Implementation Team a competitive process and selection criteria available at www.cepf.net.
 The team will operate in a transparent and open manner, consistent with CEPF's mission and all provisions of the CEPF operational manual.
 Organizations that are members of the Regional Implementation Team will not be eligible to apply for other CEPF grants within the Cerrado hotspot.